International Food Engineering Award

 Eligibility: The recipient is not required to be an ASABE member.
 The nominees will be judged on their contributions to food engineering.
 The principal criteria to be used for selecting the award recipient are the significance by which the contributions:

 - Advanced the application of engineering technology through research, development or design of food processes

 - Developed new machines, processes or methods for use by the food industry.

 - Showed outstanding professional and management leadership in applying food engineering within the food industry.

 - Exhibited a strong successful history of educating professionals for the food engineering profession.

-Nomination Instructions: The award nomination form and 3 - 5 letters of support are to be submitted to Sarah Cook in electronic format only.
+Nomination Instructions: The award nomination form and 3 - 5 letters of support are to be submitted electronically to the Awards Administrator by October 31st.
 The letters of support may be included with the nomination form or sent separately.
 Each nominee will be considered by the award committee for two additional award years if not selected the first year of consideration for a total of three years.